Looking for places to make cheap copies? We’ve got you covered.

 Almost every town has a public library and most libraries let you make black and white copies for a small fee.
 My local library charges 15 cents per black and white copy.

-You can find your local library by googling “Your City or County Name Public Library” or you can also check out the Public Library Database as well.
+You can find your local library by googling “Your City or County Name Public Library”.

 Besides your local public library, your local university library should have a copy machine as well.